Charlywhat/NahuiTochtli/README.md

 NOTE:
 This is the first version of this game.
 I am no designer, so I know this game really needs a facelift.
-In the next version, a friend of mine is going to help me out (He himself is a designer).

-BTW, I am no Python expert, so my code may have many terrible approaches.
-I apologize.

 To play it (Pygame is required), just run the NT.py file: